Skillshare vs Udemy – Which is Better?

 – Anyone who wants access to a wide variety of content from work-related to fun and creative

-– Those looking for a one off course in a specific topic
+– Those looking for a one-off course on a specific topic

 – Business managers looking to upskill teams